This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 While traditional dive log is paper based, technology allows us to use electronic dive logs using epic scuba diving apps that can be synchronized directly to your dive computer.

-You don’t need to bring every scuba diving accessory you own on every dive.
+At the end of the day, you don’t need to bring every scuba diving accessory you own on every dive.
 Load up or down depending on the dive conditions.
-Otherwise, if you accessorize yourself too much, you might earn the nickname of ‘The Christmas Tree’.
+Otherwise, if you accessorize yourself too much, you might earn the nickname of “The Christmas Tree” diver.